Fargo, North Dakota, EXCEEDED my expectations when it came to food.

 We ordered several menu items to share and requested that they be sent out one at a time so that we could focus on enjoying each one.

-First, we tried the “cast iron cornbread” made with Doubting Thomas cornmeal and served with honey butter and bacon caramel…yes bacon caramel!
+First, we tried the “cast iron cornbread” made with Doubting Thomas cornmeal and served with honey butter and bacon caramel…yes, bacon caramel!

-Next up was the “Bison Tartare” made with violet mustard, caper, and bone marrow crostini.
+Next, we tried the Bison Tartare, which was made with violet mustard, caper, and bone marrow crostini.

 The “crispy cauliflower” is another MUST TRY made with sesame, pickled red onion, and lime crema.
-The crispy outside and the citrus flavors almost make you forget that you are eating cauliflower!

 Our final selection was the “Smoked whitefish carbonara” made with English peas, egg yolk, and parmesan.